 If you have an IMAP account in Outlook 2010 or older, you'll have email in one PST file and a separate *.PST file for Calendar, Contacts, Tasks, and Notes.
 You'll need to copy the *.PST used for calendar and contacts to the new computer.
-Outlook 2013 uses an *.OST file for IMAP accounts, with Calendar, Contacts, and Tasks stored in the *.OST file.
-You'll need to export the Calendar, Contacts, and Tasks (and Notes) to a *.pst file to use them on the new computer.
+Outlook 2013 uses an *.OST file for IMAP accounts, and can store Calendar, Contacts, and Tasks in the *.OST file, in folders labeled '(This computer only)'.
+If you have Outlook items in the 'This computer only' folders, you'll need to export the Calendar, Contacts, and Tasks (and Notes) from these folders to a *.pst file to use them on the new computer.

 You may have more than one PST.
 In most cases, they will be in the default location Outlook uses.
-In Outlook 2010 (and 2013), the default location for *.pst used for POP3 or for an IMAP accounts calendar and contacts is in My Documents\Outlook Files.
+In Outlook 2010 (and up), the default location for *.pst files used for POP3 or for calendar and contacts is in My Documents\Outlook Files.